isabella232/SC_StefanGodoroja/Part 2/For Instructor/script.md

 ## Demo

-First step to setup our local server is to install pip utility which is a package managment system.
+First step to setup our local server is to install pip utility which is a package management system.
 If it's already installed skip this step.

 ```
 curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py